Unique Things To Do In Paris, France: An Accessible Guide

 With its construction beginning in 1163 and taking over a century to complete, Notre Dame has witnessed countless historical events and served as a spiritual sanctuary for generations.
 The intricate stained glass windows, imposing flying buttresses, and the iconic gargoyles perched along its roofline all add to the cathedral's ethereal charm.

-Despite the devastating fire that engulfed its roof in 2019, the resilience and resilience of Notre Dame shines through in the ongoing restoration efforts, affirming its everlasting place as a treasure of cultural heritage.
+Despite the devastating fire that engulfed its roof in 2019, the resilience of Notre Dame shines through in the ongoing restoration efforts, affirming its everlasting place as a treasure of cultural heritage.

-It is expected that Notre Dame Cathedral will reopen by the end of 2024.
-However, the archeological crypt beneath Notre Dame can still be visited.
-Visitors to the crypt can relive life on the Île de la Cité, the historic heart of Paris, as it was 2,000 years ago.
+Notre Dame Cathedral reopened in December of 2024.
+Below the cathedral, visitors to the crypt can relive life on the Île de la Cité, the historic heart of Paris, as it was 2,000 years ago.
 The largest crypt in Europe, the site presents archeological discoveries made during digs between 1965 and 1972.

 Accessibility: The crypt has an elevator as well as wheelchair-accessible pathways.
 Wheelchairs are also available for loan on a first-come-first-served basis.